gatling/gatling/src/sphinx/general/scenario.rst

 ``doIfEqualsOrElse``
 ^^^^^^^^^^^^^^^^^^^^

-Similar to ``doIfOrElse`` but tests the equality of an expected and an actual value.
+Similar to ``doIfEquals`` but with a fallback if the condition evaluates to false.

 .. includecode:: code/Scenario.scala#doIfEqualsOrElse